hel-mefe/Nginx-similar-webserver-42/README.md

 ## IMPORTANT ##
-- if there is index file listen_directory does not work even if it on.
+- in a location, if there is no index file && listen_directory is off webserv respond with 404 but correct one in 403.
 - infinite loop redirection checker is not correct.
 -